-All vehicles must be registered with ADP Records.
+Students are encouraged to register their vehicles with Campus Safety, especially those students attending class at the Tabor campus.
+All vehicles must be registered through ADP Admissions.
 Vehicles parked in marked unauthorized areas or vehicles without permits will be ticketed.
-Students parked in "NO PARKING" zones and Fire Lanes may have their vehicles impounded at their expense.
+Students parked in "NO PARKING" zones and Fire Lanes may have their vehicles impounded at personal expense.